 At common law it is an incident to a corporation created by Royal Charter1 to use its common seal for the purpose of binding itself to anything to which a natural person could bind himself and to deal with its property as a natural person might deal with his own2.
 If the powers of the corporation are limited by the Charter, those limits are enforceable by a declaration of the court3.

-Corporations incorporated by statute4 are subject to the common law doctrine of ultra vires, that is, what is not expressly or by implication authorised in the statute must be
+Corporations incorporated by statute4 are subject to the common law doctrine of ultra vires, that is, what is not expressly or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.